plsuwu/plsuwu/src/docs/writeups/lockpick_2.md

 > *from ~10K to ~24K*

-With the program decompressed, we can take a much better look at it’s internals.
+With the program decompressed, we can take a much better look at its internals.
 In the symbol table, we can note that the binary is most likely using AES to encrypt the files (with AES being the answer for Task 1):

 ![Untitled](/img/lockpick_2_img/Untitled%205.png)

-In the read-only data section, there are a few interesting constants (given the context of ransomware).
-Of particular interest:
+In the read-only data section, there are several interesting constants pertinent given the context of ransomware:

 - A reference to a string, `b7894532snsmajuys6`, which seems like it a candidate for use in crypto-related functions,
 - The target directory (`/share/`), and a list of file extensions,